lachhebo/corona-tracker/README.md

 # corona-tracker

-A GNOME Shell extension *(GNOME Panel applet)* to notify you every day with information about the COVID-19 virus spread.
+A GNOME Shell extension *(GNOME Panel applet)* to keep you updated with information about the COVID-19 virus spread.

-**Please stay at home, save lives.**

 ## Screenshot